taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 The complete distribution is written to [data/output-data/topic-word-distribution.txt](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/output-data/topic-word-distribution.txt)

 ### Output 2: Topic Distribution Per Document
-Each document is assigned probabilities of belonging to the identified topics.
+Each document is assigned probabilities of representing a topic based on the topic association of its words.
 These probabilities indicate the extent to which each document relates to specific topics.
 For example, document 0 can be 45% topic 0, 45% topic 1, and 10% topic 2.

-Therefore, it is important to know which documents are dominated by which topics, so that if a reader is interested in knowing particularly about topic 1 they can only read the documents where topic 1 is the major topic.
+In case a reader is interested in only reading more about topic 0, he/she may only focus on the documents where topic 0 is the major topic.

 | Document   | Topic 0                 | Topic 1                 | Topic 2             |
 |------------|-------------------------|-------------------------|---------------------|